normful/foodsorce/a7-teamtau-user-stories-and-demo-script.md

 1. Click on the `Profile` navigation link.
 2. Look at Profile page.
+3. Click on the `Import Facebook Photo` button.
+4. Input Facebook username.
+5. Click on the `Submit` button.
+6. Log out.
+7. Log back in.
+8. Click on the `Admin` navigation link.
+9. Look at AdminPage.
-3. Click on the `Delete User` link for current User.
+10. Click on the `Delete User` link for current User.
-4. Log out.
+11. Log out.
-5. Log back in.
+12. Log back in.
-6. Click on the `Admin` navigation link.
+13. Click on the `Profile` navigation link.
-7. Look at AdminPage.
+14. Look at Profile page.

 ### **As a Facebook user, I want to Like this app so I can share with my friends.**